cloudmesh-community/book/chapters/class/516/quicktips.md

 As part of cloud engineering, you will be exposed to a large set of technologies.
-To sharpen your skills in analyzing and evaluating these technologies, you will be asked to prepare a technology review that is being added to a class proceeding.
+To sharpen your skills in analyzing and evaluating these technologies, you will be asked to prepare a number of technology reviews that are being added to a class proceeding.

-This includes a substantial non-plagiarized document that can be added as a chapter to the lecture notes.
+This includes writing a substantial non-plagiarized document that can be added as a chapter to the lecture notes.
 The review must be done on a topic that is not yet included in our book.
 The review will not include advertisement statements form those that have developed the technology but will qualitatively describe the technology and potentially contrast it to other related technologies.
 In addition, you will have to develop an example showcasing how to use the technology.
 The minimal length of a review is about 800 words.

 An example of such a section is